 Waiver of workers’ compensation benefits will enable you to sue your employer for your work-related injuries, but you must be able to prove that your employer was negligent.
 This is not the case with workers’ compensation benefits.

-If you or a loved one has suffered from a construction work-related illness or injury, before you do anything, talk to an experienced Kentucky construction injury attorney to better understand your rights.
+If you or a loved one has suffered from a construction work-related illness or injury, before you do anything, talk to an experienced construction injury attorney to better understand your rights.
 We are committed to aggressively pursuing the full amount you need for financial security.
-Contact us today for a free case evaluation by scheduling online or calling 502-855-4177.
+Contact us today for a free case evaluation by scheduling online or calling 502-791-9000.